About the SIAA

 Melissa has a keen interest in the intersection between law and technology.
 Prior to joining academia, she was the Manager, Legal Services, CSIRO, where she advised on protection and commercialisation of technology.
 Her areas of research focus primarily on digital technology, as it interacts with culture, human behaviour and new areas of innovation.
 She has published widely on copyright, social media, surveillance, popular culture, the internet and outer space.
 She is Co-Editor of the Woomera Manual on the International Law Applicable to Military Space Operations and a Fellow of the Australian Academy of Law.
 In 2015 she was the Team Leader of the AdelaideX Cyberwar, Surveillance and Security MOOC which has attracted over 40,000 students globally.

-Mark Ramsey is the General Manager for Sitael Australia, a subsidiary of Italian small satellite manufacturer Sitael.
+Sitael Australia is a subsidiary of Italian small satellite manufacturer Sitael.
 Mark is a Space industry professional with over 15 years’ experience in a diverse range of technical and leadership roles, including roles at Thales Alenia Space, BAE Systems, Lockheed Martin and NewSat.
 Mark graduated from Adelaide University with a Bachelor of Engineering and Diploma of Languages in 2003, and is currently studying a Masters of Business Administration at the University of South Australia.
 Mark is on the Space Industry Association of Australia board, is the former chair of the American Institute of Aeronautics and Astronautics Adelaide Section.